umass-gis/workshops/content/agol/creating-data.md

 ## Import Data into AGOL
 {:toc}

-Earlier, we learned how to add data from existing AGOL sources into our map (for a refresher, check out Add a layer from AGOL [hyperlink to page]).
+Earlier, we learned how to add data from existing AGOL sources into our map (for a refresher, check out the "Finding Data" section of this tutorial).
 Now, let’s create our own!
 In this section, we will go over how to import point data as a CSV file or a shapefile.

 As of this writing, AGOL does not yet support raster data uploads.
 If you need to upload a raster dataset to AGOL, you’ll need to do so through ArcGIS Pro desktop software.
 For more information, check out Esri’s info on Publishing hosted imagery layers or this YouTube video, [Fastest and Easiest Way to Upload Rasters to ArcGIS Online.](https://www.youtube.com/watch?v=bQmOpcJrf0c)
 {: .note}